 |Volume||44litres||Fitting all my stuff perfectly.
 I wouldn’t want to go lower.|

 |Purchase Date||November 2016||My original Tortuga pack was replaced by Tortuga, as seems had come apart after only two months of using it.|

 |Sustainable or Ethical Policy Statement||Made in China||All Tortuga products are manufactured in China.
 According to Tortuga, the employees are paid well and treated well.
 The Tortuga Backpacks CEO visits the manufacturers every year for at least a week.|

-I initially purchased a Tortuga daypack in 2015, and it lasted for an entire year travelling around the Americas.
+Sandra and I share a daypack.
+We initially purchased a Tortuga daypack in 2015, and it lasted for an entire year travelling around the Americas.
 It got a lot of use, but the seams needed to be stitched up every now and then, so when we returned to New Zealand in September 2017, it was due for replacement.
-We purchased the Matador Daylite 16 and this lasted until June 2019.
-The zipper broke on it.
-We are pretty hard on our daypacks, obviously.

 - Ultra-light yet super strong